 Lambeth has a huge range of desk and work space for small businesses in the borough and alternative accommodation for all the businesses who were using Carnegie was offered.
 However we were advised that they did not wish to take that offer up.

-It is a strong possibility that the new flexible community space will include provision for small, local businesses (depending on the business plans of the groups interested in the Asset Transfer) and if so, we hope that many will return.
+It is a strong possibility that the new flexible community space will include provision for small, local businesses and if so, we hope that many will return.

 What is GLL’s involvement?

 A partnership with the council’s leisure provider – GLL – will enable us to keep the ground and first floors for community use, including the new Neighbourhood library.
 GLL, a charitable social enterprise, agreed to pay a £1m contribution from a shared capital pot towards the excavation and fit out and will deliver a gym in the basement.
 In return for the capital investment in the council’s building, GLL will have a four-year rent free period during which they will provide staff and initially manage the building.
 After this period the gym in the basement will provide an income stream for the building, helping make it financially sustainable long into the future.